mkayoh/yarasorter/README.md

 Omit the -r if you wish to just sort the rules without checking for duplicates.

+Use the argument `-t` to test the rules after sorting in Yara.
+All non-working rules are moved into *Broken_rules*.

 Right now the rules get sorted into six different categories:

 * Android